Last updated: November 16, 2020

 Information on Student Testing and Reporting Process, General Announcements, Degree Verification, Transcripts and more can be found at the link.

 Please use the resources on our Student Records webpage for degree verification, transcript requests, name change requests, enrollment status verification, etc. Enrollment Services staff are available to take care of your needs, but we need to alter the ways you normally interact with us.
 While the "safer-at-home" order is in effect, staff are not available to meet in the office.
-Email your requests to email@example.com.
+Email your requests.

-- Fall classes will continue in distance delivery format.
+- Fall and Spring classes will continue in distance delivery format, with limited exemptions for onsite instruction.
 Please continue to monitor emails from your course director with instructions on how they will manage the delivery of content and exams.
 Report any problems with connectivity or access to your course director.
 If you need assistance, please contact Jennie McGuire.
-See below for research guidelines, which will be managed differently.
+See below for research guidelines.

 - Dissertation/thesis defenses continue to be held in a modified form.
 Consult program directors for specific guidance on planning of thesis and dissertation defenses.

-- As of this update, only two students have tested positive for COVID-19 since research reopened on June 1.
-Both students have since been cleared to return to duties.
+- As of this update, four students have tested positive for COVID-19 since research reopened on June 1, through community exposures.
+All students have since been cleared to return to duties after self-isolation.

-- NEW: “Stay at Home” orders were altered by the City of Winston-Salem and the North Carolina Governor’s office to ease some restrictions.
+- “Stay at Home” orders were altered by the City of Winston-Salem and the North Carolina Governor’s office to ease some restrictions.
 Executive Order 169 began Oct.
-2 at 5 p.m. and continues for three weeks through October 23..
+2 at 5 pm and was amended by Executive Order 176 on November 10 to further restrict indoor mass gatherings to 10 (Note that due to education exemptions, you may experience larger numbers in classrooms ONLY—the EX restrictions still apply to outside social gatherings).continues for three weeks through October 23..

-- Graduate students are permitted to resume limited, on site research activities starting June 1, 2020.
+- Graduate students were permitted to resume limited, on-site research activities starting June 1, 2020.
 Institutional guidance can be found in the School of Medicine and Graduate School “Wake Up Research” guides.

 - Students should continue to comply with CDC and NCDHHS guidelines on personal safety: